JonTDean/DMS/Readme.md

-Thank you very much for this opportunity!
+# Thank you very much for this opportunity!

-TODO:

-- [ x ] How to build (not necessary as there's an interpreter for python) and run the application (do this part.)

-- [] How to run the tests

-- [ x ] Relevant version requirements (e.g., Python 2 vs. Python 3)

 ## Requirements

 1. Please make sure your operating system has Python3@latest installed.